Swarmodroid & AMPy: Reconfigurable Bristle-Bots and Software Package for Robotic Active Matter Studies

 \paragraph*{(ii) LED indication} The LED indication consists of two 0603 surface-mount LEDs~\oncircuit{D1} and~\oncircuit{D2} with current-limiting resistors~\oncircuit{R1} and~\oncircuit{R2}.
-The LED~\oncircuit{D1} serves as a general-purpose indication and is switched by the the MCU.
-It displays the following signals: (a) shining constantly -- robot is running; (b) turned off robot switched off; (c) briefly turned off -- receiving a command from IR remote control; (d) blinking one, two or three times -- battery level 30\%, 60\% or 100\% respectively; (d) blinking briefly once every three seconds -- battery level below critical, need to charge the robot immediately to avoid battery overdischarge.
-The LED~\oncircuit{D2} is driven by the he charge controller~\oncircuit{U2} and only has two states: (a) shining -- battery is now charged, (b) turned off -- charge finished (charging current fell below 30~mA) or charger not connected.
+The LED~\oncircuit{D1} serves as a general-purpose indication and is switched by the MCU.
+It displays the following signals: (a) shining constantly -- robot is running; (b) turned off -- robot switched off; (c) briefly turned off -- receiving a command from IR remote control; (d) blinking one, two or three times -- battery level 30\%, 60\% or 100\% respectively; (d) blinking briefly once every three seconds -- battery level below critical, need to charge the robot immediately to avoid battery overdischarge.
+The LED~\oncircuit{D2} is driven by the charge controller~\oncircuit{U2} and only has two states: (a) shining -- the battery is now charged, (b) turned off -- charge finished (charging current fell below 30~mA) or charger not connected.

 \paragraph*{(iii) Motor PWM driver} The robot is actuated by the vibration motor QX~Motor QX-6A-1~\oncircuit{M1}.
-Different motion velocities are implemented by limiting the average motor power to the selected percentage by Onsemi FDN337N n-MOSFET switch~\oncircuit{Q1} that is driven with a pulse-width modulated signal.
+Different motion velocities are implemented by limiting the average motor power to the selected percentage using an Onsemi FDN337N n-MOSFET switch~\oncircuit{Q1} that is driven with a pulse-width-modulated signal.
 The gate of transistor~\oncircuit{Q1} is pulled down to the source by the resistor~\oncircuit{R5} to prevent spontaneous opening.
 The resistor~\oncircuit{R2} acts as a gate current limiter.
-The PWM signal has the frequency of approximately $70$~Hz and $3.3$~V CMOS logic level.
+The PWM signal has a frequency of approximately $70$~Hz and $3.3$~V CMOS logic level.
 The PWM duty cycle allows $256$ steps, from $0\%$ (completely off) to $100\%$ (completely on).
-In the limiting cases of $0\%$ and $100\%$ duty cycles, the PWM switching is turned off, and a constant gate voltage is provided instead.
+In the limiting cases of the duty cycle equal to $0\%$ and $100\%$, the PWM is turned off and a constant gate voltage is provided instead.